 When you spend time with your pup, you have more opportunities to build a strong bond.

-Your pup needs daily exercise and play time depending on the breed.
-Like humans, 30 minutes of physical activity today is recommended as a minimum.
+Your pup needs daily exercise and playtime depending on the breed.
+As humans, 30 minutes of physical activity today is recommended as a minimum.

 Share experiences together by taking daily walks – and mixing up the route you take.